Paul-Funston/modal-tutorial/README.md

     z-index: 3333;
   }
   ```

-Create a class that hides the modal box and set the visibility properties.
+Create a class to hide the modal box and set the visibility properties.
 Alternativetly you could reverse this and create a class that makes the modal visible instead.

 ```CSS